tiendu/tiendu.github.io/_posts/2026-05-31-the-quiet-road-home-eng.md

 This is Vietnam.

 People were still on motorcycles at that hour.
 Some carrying food.
 Some carrying groceries.
-Some carrying another person behind them, half-asleep, helmet tilted forward.
+Some had another person behind them, half-asleep, helmet tilted forward.
 Some probably riding home after ten or twelve hours of work.
 Some probably still had another delivery to make before they could go home.

 And there I was, inside a car, dry, protected, separated from the road by glass and metal, feeling strangely alone.